 - Whether these shares are paid for in full, or will be within 10 years or less.

 - Bonus points are awarded if any of the black shareholders are new entrants (who have not previously benefited from a B-BBEE deal)

 This refers to the proportion of black people who control the direction of the business as well as those in top management who control day-to-day operations.

 Skills development measures a business’s investment in the training and development of black employees.
 Only specific types of learning programmes and learnerships qualify when claiming points on the skills development scorecard.

-What are Codes of Good Practice for Black Economic Empowerment
+What Are Codes of Good Practice For Broad-Based Black Economic Empowerment (B-BBEE)?

-The first Codes of Good Practice dealt mostly with Ownership and Management and were released in 2004.
-The second set, incorporating special codes for SMMEs (small, medium and micro enterprises) and the remaining five pillars were released in 2005.
-Private companies must apply the codes if they want to do business with any government enterprise – in order to tender for business, apply for licences and concessions, enter into public-private partnerships or buy state-owned assets.
+On the other hand, private companies will also need to apply the codes if they want to do business with any government enterprise – in order to tender for business, apply for licences and concessions, enter into public-private partnerships or buy state-owned assets.

 The Act is broken up into nine Subsections.

 - Code 000: Framework for Measuring Broad-Based Black Economic Empowerment

 - Code 100: Measurement of the Ownership Element